A Result About the Classification of Quantum Covariance Matrices Based on Their Eigenspectra: Overview

 The study presented here was also inspired by a particular application in quantum information processing.
 In a previous work \cite{avagyan2023multi} I and my coauthors showed that the total-photon-number distribution of a Gaussian state determines and is determined by the eigenspectrum of the CM and the absolute values of the first moment in each eigenspace.
 Thus, it might be possible to experimentally estimate these properties of an unknown Gaussian state using a device that counts the total photon-number, such as a transition-edge-sensor \cite{gerrits2016super}.
 In this context, it can be important to obtain estimates of more physically relevant properties of the Gaussian state from the measurements of the total-photon-number, such as bounds on the symplectic eigenvalues (usually called the thermal parameters in this field) of the CM, as well as bounds on the squeezing parameters of the CM.
 The latter are associated with the symplectic matrix in the symplectic decomposition of the CM, see Sec.~\ref{sec prob_form}.

-Our main contribution in this paper is partially characterizing the class of quantum CMs for which the thermal and squeezing parameters are exactly determined by the eigenspectrum (call it property $1$).
-This class of CMs includes the class of quantum CMs for which the set of CMs with the same eigenspectrum are related by orthogonal symplectic (OS) transformations (property $2$).
-It can be shown that one can construct a diagonal quantum CM from the eigenspectrum of any quantum CM, which we call the ``diagonal representative".
+Our main contribution in this paper is partially characterizing the class of eigenspectra of quantum CMs for which the thermal and squeezing parameters are exactly determined by the eigenspectrum (call it property $1$).
+This class includes the class of eigenspectra for which the set of CMs with the same eigenspectrum are related by orthogonal symplectic transformations (property $2$).
+It can be shown that one can construct a diagonal quantum CM from the eigenspectrum of any quantum CM, which we refer to as a ``diagonal representative".
 The thermal and squeezing parameters of a diagonal quantum CM are uniquely specified by its diagonal entries, or, more specifically, from the particular assignment of pairs of entries to the modes of the system.
 This implies that, for an eigenspectrum to possess property $1$, there must not exist another valid diagonal arrangement of the eigenspectrum that pairs the eigenvalues differently.
-We call this the ``unique pairing condition".
-Part of our findings is that among the non-degenerate eigenspectra satisfying the unique pairing condition, those that possess properties $1$ and $2$ are precisely the eigenspectra with diagonal representatives where at most one of the modes has a thermal parameter of $\geq 1$ in our units.
-For a system living in $S$ modes, we say the eigenspectra with the latter property satisfy the ``$S-1$-pure unique pairing condition".
-The eigenspectra of pure Gaussian states, where the thermal parameters of all modes are equal to $1$, are a strict subset of this class of eigenspectra.
+We call this the ``general unique pairing condition".
+Part of our findings is that among the non-degenerate eigenspectra satisfying the general unique pairing condition, those that possess properties $1$ and $2$ are precisely the eigenspectra with diagonal representatives where at most one of the modes has a thermal parameter $\nu$ such that $\nu \geq 1$ in our units.
+For systems living in $S$ modes, we say the eigenspectra with the latter property satisfy the ``$(S-1)$-pure unique pairing condition".
 Our findings are not limited to non-degenerate eigenspectra.
-We find that all eigenspectra that satisfy the $S-1$-pure unique pairing condition possess properties $1$ and $2$.
-Further, for general eigenspectra, we narrow down the set of eigenspectra that need further study to finish the characterization of eigenspectra possessing either or both of the properties $1$ and $2$.
+We narrow down the set of eigenspectra that need further study to finish the characterization of eigenspectra possessing either one or both of the properties $1$ and $2$.